What is general dentistry?

 Disease of the gums and jaw bone.
-Gum disease is caused by spread of harmful bacteria to your gum and jaw bone.
-Gum disease causes bleeding gums, bone loss and tooth loss.
+Gum disease is caused by the spread of harmful bacteria to your gum and jaw bone.
+Gum disease causes bleeding gums, bone loss, and tooth loss.
 Gum disease is categorized as gingivitis and periodontitis.

-A tooth which is trapped underneath your jaw bone.
+A tooth that is trapped underneath your jaw bone.
 Impacted tooth typically refers to wisdom teeth, although other teeth can also be impacted.
 Impacted wisdom teeth usually need to be removed.
-Other impacted teeth need to be removed, monitored or uprighted by your orthodontist.
+Other impacted teeth need to be removed, monitored, or uprighted by your orthodontist.

 Spread of harmful bacteria into your tooth nerve.
 Once cavity bugs reach your tooth nerve, the tooth is now infected.
 Infected teeth can only be fixed with a root canal or you must remove the tooth completely.

-A type of crown which is a hybrid between fillings and crowns.
-Inlays are essentially conservative crowns which protect teeth similar to a crown but are conservative similar to a filling.
+A type of crown that is a hybrid between fillings and crowns.
+Inlays are essentially conservative crowns that protect teeth similar to a crown but are conservatively similar to a filling.
 Inlays are smaller than onlays and do not encompass your outer tooth walls.

-Teeth located in the back of our mouth which have four cusps.
+Teeth that are located in the back of our mouth have four cusps.
 Molar teeth are large and used to crush food particles.
-We have 8 total molars, teeth numbers: 2, 3, 14, 15, 18, 19, 30 and 31.
-Additionally, some of us have 3rd molars or wisdom teeth which are teeth numbers: 1, 16, 17 and 32.
+We have 8 total molars, teeth numbers: 2, 3, 14, 15, 18, 19, 30, and 31.
+Additionally, some of us have 3rd molars or wisdom teeth which are teeth numbers: 1, 16, 17, and 32.

 Refer to pulp please.

-A device worn at nights to protect your teeth against grinding.
-Night guards help reduce tooth fracture, TMJ pain and headaches.
-There are two types of night guards, generic night guards which you purchase online or from a local pharmacy and custom night guards which your dentist makes for you.
+A device worn at night to protect your teeth against grinding.
+Night guards help reduce tooth fractures, TMJ pain, and headaches.
+There are two types of night guards, generic night guards which you purchase online or from a local pharmacy, and custom night guards which your dentist makes for you.

-A type of crown which is a hybrid between fillings and crowns.
-Onlays are essentially conservative crowns which protect teeth similar to a crown but are conservative similar to a filling.
+A type of crown that is a hybrid between fillings and crowns.
+Onlays are essentially conservative crowns that protect teeth similar to a crown but are conservatively similar to a filling.
 Onlays are larger than inlays and encompass at least one or more of your outer tooth walls.

-A set of false teeth which replaces some, but not all, of your missing teeth.
+A set of false teeth that replaces some, but not all, of your missing teeth.
 Partial dentures are held in place by anchoring to your remaining teeth as well as suction against your gum tissue.
-Partial dentures can be made from different material including metals, acrylic and flexible resin.
+Partial dentures can be made from different materials including metals, acrylic, and flexible resin.